DrAlzahraniProjects/csusb_fall2024_cse6550_team2/README.md

 ### Step 4: Run the Docker Container

+**Windows** - Make sure Docker Desktop application is open in your local machine

 Run the Docker container to start the application.
 Use the command below:

 ```